Programming and procedural support to the Senate and the legislative process

 Questions on notice, notices of motion and petitions

-Senators continued to use questions on notice—written questions to ministers on the administration of public policy—as an important accountability mechanism.
-During the year, senators asked 1747 questions on notice.
-These were published to an online database, and statistical information was published in the Questions on Notice Summary, which also includes response times.
+Senators continued to use the questions on notice process – written questions to ministers on the administration of public policy – as an important accountability mechanism.
+Throughout the year, 486 questions were asked on notice.
+These were published to a searchable online database.

-In 2014–15, the office processed and published 669 notices of motion.
-These signal senators' intention to move particular motions on specified days.
-The office also processed 31 petitions, from 134,230 signatories, which senators had lodged for presentation to the Senate.
+In 2016–17, the office processed and published 586 notices of motion (similar to the previous reporting period of 588).
+These notices of motion signal senators' intentions to move particular motions on specified days.
+The office also processed 13 petitions, with 24,071 signatories, which senators had lodged for presentation to the Senate (compared to 30 petitions with 128,950 signatures in 2015–16).

-The office received and processed 5,297 documents for presentation to the Senate during 2014–15, recorded their details in the Journals of the Senate and the Index to the Papers Presented to Parliament and archived them.
-Figure 7 shows the number of documents tabled in the Senate in recent years.
+The office received and processed 5,880 documents for presentation to the Senate during 2016–17, recorded their details in the Journals of the Senate and the Index to the Papers Presented to Parliament,and archived them.
+This is an increase of approximately 1,000 documents from the previous year, due largely to the two month period during which the parliament was prorogued after both houses were dissolved in May 2016, after which documents could not be tabled.
+Figure 8 shows the number of documents tabled in the Senate in recent years.

-Documents from ministers, the Auditor-General and committees may be presented when the Senate is not sitting.
+Documents from ministers, the Auditor-General and committees may be presented when the Senate is not sitting, although not after the Senate's dissolution.
 The office administers this procedure, which is a useful avenue for the timely publication of material of interest to, or required by, the Parliament.
-In 2014–15, 552 documents (or 10 per cent of all documents tabled in the Senate) were presented using this procedure.
+In 2016–17, a total of 398 documents (or approximately 7 per cent of all documents tabled in the Senate) were presented using this procedure.
+This number is lower than the previous reporting period (547) as there were no out-of-sitting presentations during the double dissolution period in July and August 2016.

 Copies of all documents presented to the Senate are made available through the inquiries and distribution services provided by the office.
-In 2014–15, 2,709 inquiries were responded to, most within five minutes of receipt and the remainder within timeframes agreed with clients.
+In 2016–17, 3,416 inquiries were received (approximately 40 per cent coming from senators or their staff).
+This compares to 2,494 inquiries received in the previous reporting year.
+The majority of inquiries – which are communicated by telephone or email – were responded to immediately, with the remainder responded to within timeframes agreed with the requestor.

 Digitisation and preservation of tabled papers

-All the original documents presented to the Senate since its first meeting in 1901 are stored in Parliament House under archival conditions.
-Documents presented to the Senate in 2014–15 added a further 28.2 metres of shelf space to this archive.
+All original documents presented to the Senate since its first meeting in 1901 are stored in Parliament House.
+Documents presented to the Senate in 2016–17 added a further 6 metres of shelf space to this archive.

 Support for committees

-During the year, the office provided secretariat support for, and prepared draft reports of, the Standing Committee on Appropriations, Staffing and Security (previously 'Appropriations and Staffing'), the Selection of Bills Committee and the Senate Publications Committee.
-All committee meetings were convened, and documents provided, within agreed timeframes.
+During the year, the office provided secretariat support, including the preparation of draft reports, for the Standing Committee on Appropriations, Staffing and Security, the Selection of Bills Committee and the Senate Publications Committee.
+All committee meetings were convened, and documents provided, within the timeframes required by the committees.